MileHacker Logo

 Cooking Classes

 Organized cooking classes specifically tailored for international tourists are unlikely in Ankang.
-These are more frequent in major tourist cities.
+These are at shorter intervals in major tourist cities.

 Food Tours

 Formal food tours are not commonly offered.
-Conduct a self-guided food tour by exploring local markets and street food alleys.
+Conduct a self-guided-guided food tour by examining local markets and street food alleys.
 Hiring a local guide to take you on a culinary exploration is great.

 Farm Visits